 - Courts, Corrections and Justice Committee: This committee spends a lot of time on various criminal justice issues.
 Government agencies such as the New Mexico Corrections Department, the Law Office of the Public Defender, the Children Youth and Families Department and many others often provide presentations to this committee.
-The ACLU-NM and its advocacy allies also presents in front of this committee regularly. - Criminal Justice Reform Subcommittee: This is a subcommittee of Courts, Corrections and Justice that focuses entirely on criminal justice reform.
-We hope to help shape the work of this subcommittee to help influence overall legislative priorities during the 2019 session. - Legislative Health and Human Services Committee: The ACLU-NM and its allies frequently presents in front of this committee on reproductive healthcare access and other important issues. - Legislative Finance Committee: This committee focusses on facilitating discussions about the state budget.
+The ACLU-NM and its advocacy allies also present in front of this committee regularly. - Criminal Justice Reform Subcommittee: This is a subcommittee of Courts, Corrections and Justice that focuses entirely on criminal justice reform.
+We hope to help shape the work of this subcommittee to help influence overall legislative priorities during the 2019 session. - Legislative Health and Human Services Committee: The ACLU-NM and its allies frequently present in front of this committee on a variety of issues, including healthcare in New Mexico prisons. - Legislative Finance Committee: This committee focusses on facilitating discussions about the state budget.
 The committee also often sponsors important research reports on issues of importance to the ACLU-NM and its allies.